 So when I got my next cycle, I called and they rescheduled everything.
 And what was the new transfer date?
 THE DAY BEFORE THE BOYS’ PARTY.
 Ironic?
 Oh, yea.
 All the stuff I’d tried to avoid stressing about at the same time was going to happen at the same time.
 LOL.

-So I finally told my mom, who I needed to help me with my shots at one point.
+So even though we wanted it to be a secret, I finally told my mom.
+I had to start my shots when I was visiting her on my own and I needed her to help me with the shots.
 I’m a wimp and to this day I have not ever given myself one of the shots.
 Sorry, not sorry.
 I really wanted to be able to give myself the shot and keep things a secret, but I just couldn’t.
 A big, long shot in the butt wasn’t something I was prepared to do.